Yano789/obsidian_notes/Classes/Computer System Engineering/Week 8-14/Network Security/Cryptography/Cryptography.md

 Example:
 https://natalieagus.github.io/50005/ns/04-network-security#a-simple-example

+### Security of RSA
+The security of RSA relies on the practical difficulty of factoring the product of two large prime numbers, the factoring problem.
+The larger the key size, the more secure the RSA system, although this also increases computational overhead.
+Common key lengths are 2048 and 4096 bits.

 ### Message Segmentation
 Messages that are long will be separated into segments such that the size of these segments is less than $n$.